rabelenda/onyx-scheduler/Readme.md

 ####Fig preconditions
 - [Fig installed](http://www.fig.sh/install.html)

-A `fig.yml` file is provided which allows to run `fig up` and have all the containers built and running (currently in most of the cases just one container, but I'm planning to add more).
+A `fig.yml` file is provided which allows to run `fig up` and have scheduler running with no persistent job storage.
+Additionally a `fig-mysql.yml` file is provided which allows through running `fig -f fig-mysql.yml up` to start the scheduler container and a mysql container liking them and using the mysql container for persistent job storage.

 ##API
 The api is almost the same as qzui.
 Some examples for scheduling jobs: